liyu1981/golang_device_metrics/README.md

 3. Update the coverage badge displayed at the top of this `README.md` file.

 This ensures that the coverage percentage is always up-to-date with the latest codebase.

 ## Benchmarking

-The `device1k` benchmark simulates concurrent reports from 1000+ IoT devices interacting with the service.
-To run this benchmark, you must have a working instance of the service running.

-1.  **Start the IoT Metrics Service:**
-    You can start the service using one of the following commands:

-    ```bash
-    npm run dev
-    # or
-    go run ./cmd/server
-    ```

-2.  **Run the Benchmark:**
-    Once the service is running, execute the benchmark from the project root directory:
-    ```bash
-    go run ./benchmark/device1k
-    ```

-## Benchmarking